Kaspian021/currency/README.md

-# teravell_app
+# currency_app

-A new Flutter project.
+A new Flutter project in currency golden mini project more for testing.

 ## Getting Started